-Your vehicle is fitted with a large Remis roof light above the lounge area, and a Seitz Skyview is fitted above the cab.
+Your vehicle is fitted with twoi Remis roof lights, one in the lounge area and one in the bedroom, and a Seitz Skyview is fitted above the cab.
 The window in the roof mounted air conditioning unit provides extra light in the kitchen area.